-- to assess whether the system is stable or it is driven to instability; in the latter case - to assess "how much" unstable the system is going to be; accordingly, - to assess "where" and "how much corrective action" to take (pre-assigned type of corrective action); - to continue assessing whether the executed corrective action has been sufficient or whether to proceed further.
+- To assess whether the system is stable or it is driven to instability; in the latter case, - To assess "how much" unstable the system is going to be; accordingly, - To assess "where" and "how much corrective action" to take (pre-assigned type of corrective action); and - to continue assessing whether the executed corrective action has been sufficient or whether to proceed further.

-Block 2 of in Figure 8-13 covers the two first steps: prediction of instability and its size, and of critical machines.
-Block 3 takes care of the control actions i.e., of determining the number of generators to shed.
+Block 2 in Fig. 5.14 covers the two first steps: prediction of instability and its size, and of critical machines.
+Block 3 handles the control actions and determines the number of units to shed.
 Note that after the order of triggering the action has been sent, the method continues monitoring and controlling the system in a closed-loop fashion, until reaching stabilization.